-- Community gardens to be driven by community members rather than just 'decided', some potential to increase the heritage linked orchard near graves and increase integration of productive landscapes - Meeting spaces
+- Community gardens to be driven by community members rather than just 'decided', some potential to increase the heritage linked orchard near graves and increase integration of productive landscapes. - Meeting spaces to be integrated into new buildings or public spaces.

 Other ideas were identified for consideration outside the scope of Precinct Plan, as follows: